sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-wf.rst

      :width: 60%

-   A table is displayed showing all prompts submitted to the selected Copilot by the user within the current project.
+   A table is displayed showing all prompts submitted.
+The history is captured for the current user of the current selected project for the Copilot on which the prompt was submitted.

    .. figure:: ../../_assets/user-guide/copilot/Copilot-On-Workflow/Copilot-WF-History-List.PNG
      :alt: copilot configuration